Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Related Work

 \section{Related Work}

-\textbf{Perturbation Response Prediction.} Recent approaches fall into two categories: methods that utilize the compositional nature of genetic perturbation responses in learning latent representations \citep{lotfollahi_cpa_2023,cui_scgpt_2024,hao_scfoundation_2024}, hybrid methods that leverage prior knowledge from biological networks \citep{roohani_gears_2024,wenkel_txpert_2025,littman_gene-embedding-based_2025} or textual embeddings \citep{wang_sclambda_2024}.
+\textbf{Perturbation Response Prediction.} Recent approaches fall into two categories: methods that utilize the compositional nature of genetic perturbations in learning latent representations \citep{lotfollahi_cpa_2023,cui_scgpt_2024,hao_scfoundation_2024}, hybrid methods that leverage prior knowledge from biological networks \citep{roohani_gears_2024,wenkel_txpert_2025,littman_gene-embedding-based_2025} or textual embeddings \citep{wang_sclambda_2024}.
 In contrast, ALIGNED does not assume GRNs to be static and can systematically refine GRNs by adaptive learning from datasets and knowledge bases to leverage reliable information.

 \textbf{Neuro-Symbolic Learning. } The Abductive Learning (ABL) framework \citep{zhou_abl_2019} integrates deep learning with symbolic constraints through consistency optimization.
 Extensions include $Meta_{abd}$ \citep{dai_meta_2020} for visual-symbolic reasoning, $ABL_{NC}$ for knowledge refinement \citep{huang_ablnc_2023}, and $ABL_{refl}$ \citep{hu_refl_2025} for efficient neuro-symbolic integration using reinforcement learning mechanisms.
 Additionally, \cite{cornelio_masking_2023} proposed a learnable trade-off mechanism between data and knowledge sources.
-We extend these approaches to biological systems where both experimental data and curated knowledge exhibit domain-specific noise and incompleteness.
+In comparison, ALIGNED does not assume the knowledge base to be fixed or absolutely correct.
+Since both biological data and curated knowledge exhibit domain-specific noise and incompleteness, ALIGNED jointly aligns neural and symbolic predictions to leverage the most reliable signals and actively refines knowledge bases during training.